ictwise/pp3/README.md

 * [Heroku](https://www.heroku.com/home) - cloud platform used to deploy application.
 * [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - Jinja templating language was used to simplify and display backend data in html.
 * [JSHint](https://jshint.com/) - used to test JS code to ensure there were no errors.
-* [Unsplash](https://unsplash.com/) - Images used were obtained from Unsplash.
-* [PEP8](https://www.python.org/dev/peps/pep-0008/) - Used as style guide for Python code.
-* [PEP8online](http://pep8online.com/) - Used to check code for PEP8 requirements
+* [psycodestyle] - Used to check code for PEP8 requirements
-* [RandomKeygen](https://randomkeygen.com/) - used to generate secure password to Secret Key.
 * [TechSini](https://techsini.com/) - mockup generator used for preview of the  website.
-* [Visual Studio Code](https://code.visualstudio.com/) - IDE used for code editing.
+* [gitpod](https://www.gitpod.io/) - IDE used for code editing.
 * [W3C Validator](https://validator.w3.org/) - used to test HTML code to ensure there were no errors.
-* [W3C Validator CSS](https://validator.w3.org/) - used to test CSS code to ensure there were no errors.
+* [W3C Validator CSS](https://jigsaw.w3.org/css-validator/) - used to test CSS code to ensure there were no errors.

 <br>